matuteiglesias/journal/content/Dev/2025-05-12_UI_UX_Review_and_Environment_Troubleshooting_for_E.md

 ### Achievements
 - Improved understanding of UI/UX strengths and weaknesses in the educational app.
-- Enhanced application architecture with a clear refactor [[strategy]].
+- Enhanced application architecture with a clear refactor strategy.
 - Resolved critical environment and dependency issues ensuring smooth application functionality.

 ### Pending Tasks